AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-home-crashes-with-error.md

 ---
 # Home: Home crashes with "Out of memory" error

->[!NOTE]
->
->The Product team is currently evaluating this issue resolution, which might require product enhancements.
-Product enhancements are communicated in the Product Announcements and not with the Maintenance Updates.

 When a user attempts to view the new Home, the site crashes with the following error message:

 "Something went wrong while presenting this page!
 Error code: Out of memory"